Deban-H/movie-rating-predictor-java/README.md

 (https://raw.githubusercontent.com/Deban-H/movie-rating-predictor-java/refs/heads/main/Screenshot%202025-03-18%20203055.png)

 ```
-![Prediction Example]  ![Screenshot 2025-03-18 203055]
-It is uploaded in the files section
+![Prediction Example] It is uploaded in the files section.
+This image shows the output.
 Screenshot 2025-03-18 203055.png

 ---